 Through a partnership between Microsoft and Code.org, a Minecraft Hour of Code was first introduced in 2015.
 Designed for kids aged six and older, the tutorial offers the basics of programming within the Minecraft platform.
 After that, gamers complete 14 challenges based on what they’ve have learned.

-As Microsoft CEO Satya Nadella explains:
+As Microsoft CEO Satya Nadella explained:

 “A core part of our mission to empower every person on the planet is equipping youth with computational thinking and problem-solving skills to succeed in an increasingly digital world.
 With ‘Minecraft’ and Code.org, we aim to spark creativity in the next generation of innovators in a way that is natural, collaborative and fun.”

 - On the left, you’ll find the Minecraft play space.
 It’s here where your program runs.
 Below this, you’ll see the instructions for each level of the tutorial.

-The toolbox, in the middle area, is where the commands which control your character reside.
-On the right is the workspace, where you build your program.
+- The toolbox, in the middle area, is where the commands which control your character reside.

-To start coding in Minecraft Adventurers, you drag the
+To start coding in Minecraft Adventurers, drag the moveForward(); block to your workspace.

-Confused?
+Stuck or confused?
 Minecraft Adventurers makes it simple to undo your changes.
 Use the Start Over button at the top-right corner of your workspace and begin again.

-With Minecraft Designer, you program animals and other Minecraft creatures in your very own version of Minecraft.
+With Minecraft Designer, you program animals and other creatures in your own Minecraft sandpit.
 Unfortunately, the first thing you’ll notice is that the Minecraft world has stopped.
-As such, the sheep aren’t moving, the chickens are laying eggs, and zombies are just standing still.
+As such, the sheep aren’t moving, the chickens stopped laying eggs, and zombies are just standing still.

 To redo the game, hit the Reset button and start again.

-Minecraft: Hero’s Journey
+Minecraft Hero’s Journey